Freezing! Armies before 0AD at Avignon 2019

 The Assyrian Guardsmen were barely hanging on as the Indian Elephants of the Kushan army clattered into, through and over them in a stunning display of the power of better factors and equal numbers of overlaps on each side of the battle.

-" Al Dente! " Even the Indian bowmen were showing great stoicism at the extreme flanks of the Kushan line in places where Assyria was surely hoping to record a quick victory to begin a decisive rollup of the enemy line - this was not going according to plan at all.
+" Je suis frontiers! " Even the Indian bowmen were showing great stoicism at the extreme flanks of the Kushan line in places where Assyria was surely hoping to record a quick victory to begin a decisive rollup of the enemy line - this was not going according to plan at all.

 Assyria's chariotry were also coming up short in the winning things stakes, as the heavy armour of the Cataphracts time and time again negated any dice or factor based advantage the Assyrians could generate.